OctopusDeploy/blog/blog/2022-08/maintaining-own-version-azure-cli/index.md

 Octopus Deploy previously supported the Azure Command Line Interface (CLI) as part of its [custom Worker Tools](https://github.com/OctopusDeploy/WorkerTools).
 As of Octopus 2021.1, however, Octopus no longer maintains the current Azure CLI version.
 If your deployments use the pre-bundled version, you'll receive a warning recommending you maintain your Worker image.

-We don't recommend using the Azure tools bundled with Octopus Deploy.
+The Azure tools bundled with Octopus Deploy were provided to make it easy for users who need to run scripts against Azure targets.
 Octopus bundles versions of the Azure Resource Manager PowerShell modules (AzureRM) and Azure CLI.
-These were convenience mechanisms for users wanting to run scripts against Azure targets.

-The Azure tools bundled with Octopus Deploy are provided to make it easy for users who need to run scripts against Azure targets.
-Octopus bundles versions of the Azure Resource Manager PowerShell modules (AzureRM) and Azure CLI.
-However, since Octopus 2021.1, we recommend maintaining your Worker container with the versioning you need to run your deployments.
+Since Octopus 2021.1, we recommend maintaining your own worker container with the versioning you need to run your deployments.
 This way, the tooling provided matches the requirements specified by the deployment.

-In this post, I run through an example of creating a custom Docker image with the latest Azure CLI version, hosting it on Docker Hub, and using it in an Octopus deployment.
+In this post, you can follow an example of creating a custom Docker image with the latest Azure CLI version, hosting it on Docker Hub, and using it in an Octopus deployment.

 ## Installing and pushing custom container

-I create a Dockerfile that specifies the operating system, as well as the Azure CLI install commands.
-Here I have set the latest version of the CLI to be installed (2.28.0)
+To begin, create a Dockerfile that specifies the operating system, as well as the Azure CLI install commands.
+The latest version of the CLI is set to be installed (2.28.0).

     FROM ubuntu:18.04